charlesmchen/WeView2/Acknowledgments.md

 The demo app uses a number of images in the public domain.

+The demo app uses the [Inconsolata](https://www.google.com/fonts/specimen/Inconsolata) monospaced font to display its generated code.

 GitHub Pages theme by [orderedlist](https://github.com/orderedlist).

 <!-- TEMPLATE END -->